Modernizing Porter’s Site Navigation

 Working within constraints

 This project taught me about creating a good solution within constraints.
-I really wanted to redo the IA entirely, starting from scratch, but that wasn’t in scope.
+I really wanted to redo the IA entirely, starting from scratch, but that was descoped.
 Thus, I focused on improving the other main issues.
-The final product significantly improved the user experience, even if it wasn’t perfect in my eyes.
+The final product significantly improved the user experience, which I would consider a huge success.

 Working with the UI Designer

-As the header is such a prominent component on the website, it was important that the UI Designer understand the implications of the design choices on the user experience.
-I made sure that the handoff guidelines I created explained the design in a way that would allow the UI Designer to make her own choices based on that information.
+When handing off to the UI Designer, I made sure that the guidelines I created explained the research and testing behind the design.
+The header is such a prominent component on the website, so it was important that the UI Designer truly understand the implications of the design choices on the user experience.

 Next Case Study